RickGriff/decimath/README.md

 ### Execution

--Copy gasCalculator.js and makeBN.js to your Truffle project - e.g. to /scripts
+- Copy gasCalculator.js and makeBN.js to your Truffle project - e.g. to /scripts
--Copy DeciMathCaller.sol to your /contracts folder ( needed to make raw calls to DeciMath functions, to test actual gas usage)
+- Copy DeciMathCaller.sol to your /contracts folder ( needed to make raw calls to DeciMath functions, to test actual gas usage)

--Launch your development blockchain (e.g. Ganache) -Compile and migrate your contracts:
+- Launch your development blockchain (e.g. Ganache)
+- Compile and migrate your contracts:

 ```
 truffle compile